dcsndevs/haven-hub/README.md

 `Sign Up Page:`
 The Signup page (https://dcsndevs.github.io/haven-hub/contact-us.html) contains a web form that collects the users data based on the reason why they are contacting the organisation.
 The user has the options and choose to become a client, Donate, Volunteer, Lease their property and subscribe to the organisation's newsletter.
 At the moment, the form is not connected to any database but only make use of a 'Get' form action.
-There are future plans of connnecting it using PHP and MYSQL in order to store what is submitted.
+There are future plans of connnecting it using Javascript, PHP and MYSQL in order to store what is submitted.

 `Thank you Page:`
 There are two thank you page with same layout but different messages.